I.J. Berthe Hess: Career

-I.J.
-Berthe Hess died 6 April 1996 in Bazas, France.
+Hess died 6 April 1996 in Bazas, France.

-The B.H.
-Corner Gallery
+The B. H. Corner Gallery

-In 1967, the Hess family moved to London, England and opened the B.H.
-Corner Gallery, on Cathedral Place next to Paternoster Square and Saint Paul's Cathedral in the City of London.
+In 1967, the Hess family moved to London, England and opened the B. H. Corner Gallery, on Cathedral Place next to Paternoster Square and Saint Paul's Cathedral in the City of London.
 They used the gallery to promote the work of young contemporary artists, and in 1972 a part of it gave birth to a permanent exhibition of Hess' work.

-The B.H.
-Corner Gallery was a very popular venue, which saw a procession of all kinds of visitors, including show-business stars, politicians, artists and writers, and was a frequent hangout for all stratas of the City's population.
+The gallery was a very popular venue, which saw a procession of all kinds of visitors, including show-business stars, politicians, artists and writers, and was a frequent hangout for all strata of the City's population.
 Adolph Hess ran the gallery until his death of multiple sclerosis in 1977 after which Berthe and her daughter Mauricette continued his work until 1987 when it had to close due to redevelopment of Paternoster Square.